Fikaroo/react-modul/README.md

-# All tasks name equal branch name
+# All tasks name equals branch name

 You can clone this repository then you need run on terminal